AniketJ1999/LoginForm/README.md

 # 🔐 Simple & Elegant Login Form

-A clean, responsive, and visually appealing login form built using only HTML and CSS.
-This component includes a username and password field, a "Remember Me" checkbox, a "Forgot Password?" link, and a registration prompt.
+A clean, responsive, and visually appealing login form built using only HTML and CSS

 ## ✨ Features